 Events that generate an alert (as well as a log message) display in red.
 Regular logs display in black.
 Click a column's heading cell to sort the table entries by that column's criteria.
 Click the heading cell again to reverse the sort order.
+Note: The Email Log Now field will not appear if your Zyxel Device does not support email report.

-Figure 154 Maintenance > Log > View Log
+Figure 169 Maintenance > Log > View Log